geoLAMMPS/geoLAMMPS/doc/src/timestep.rst

 The default value for the timestep size also depends on the choice of units for the simulation; see the default values below.

+An automatic timestep calculation capability has been added for granular simulations where shear history is stored.
+For the Hertzian contact models, the stiffnesses are calculated based on the assumption of a 5% overlap, so are somewhat conservative.
+Furthermore the multiplicative factor is 0.1, so the timestep is 0.1*sqrt(m/k): again this is quite conservative.
+These choices are hard-coded in the function Input::auto_timestep, so the user can change these figures if so desired.

 When the :doc:`run style <run_style>` is *respa*\ , dt is the timestep for the outer loop (largest) timestep.